Mars Bluff Crater

 It is not often spoken about, but it’s an unsettling fact that the military had some trouble keeping those precious nuclear bombs in the air during transport at wartime, as well as throughout the Cold War when the Soviet threat had everyone on their toes.

-Some were lost and never recovered, sometimes the aircraft carrying them would crash, and on two occasions, the bombs were accidentally dropped on unsuspecting U.S. soil.
+Some were lost and never recovered; sometimes the aircraft carrying them would crash.
+On two occasions, the bombs were accidentally dropped on unsuspecting American soil.
 Walter Gregg knew about the willy-nilly bomb handling all too well, because he had one dropped on his house.

-In 1958 the Cold War was in paranoiac full swing, and the B-47 Stratojet flying over South Carolina that fine Spring day was required to carry the nuclear weapon, in the likelihood that all hell could break loose at any moment.
+In 1958, the Cold War was in paranoiac full swing, and the B-47 Stratojet flying over South Carolina that fine spring day was required to carry the nuclear weapon, because all hell could break loose at any moment.
 On their way to the United Kingdom to take part in “Operation Snow Flurry,” the crew was just getting comfortable for their transatlantic trip when a fault light began to glimmer, indicating that the bomb’s harness locking pin had not engaged.

-Gregg, stunned and with ears ringing, frantically searched through the chaos for his family, following the sounds of their screams through the smoke.
-Assuming the plane had crashed, his mind tried to wrap itself around the crater that now existed where his garden was just moments before, the hole stretching 75 ft. across and 30 ft. deep.
+Gregg, stunned and with ears ringing, frantically searched through the chaos for his family, following the sounds of their screams in the smoke.
+Assuming the plane had crashed, his mind tried to wrap itself around the crater that now existed where his garden was just moments before, the hole stretching 75 feet across and 30 feet deep.
 The pieces of ground that had been where the empty void was now began crashing back to earth around him, some of them weighing hundreds of pounds.

 Miraculously, as the dust settled and each family member was accounted for, the Gregg family was found battered and bruised, but intact.
-Everyone had survived with only minor injuries, Mrs. Gregg suffering the worst of it with a gash to her head.
-The house and several outbuildings were destroyed, the garden pulverized, and several nearby homes were damaged by the debris but everyone walked away, survivors of 7,600 lbs. of explosives dropped directly on their heads by the U.S. Air Force.
+Everyone had survived with only minor injuries.
+Mrs. Gregg suffered the worst of it with a gash to her head.
+The house and several outbuildings were destroyed, the garden pulverized, and several nearby homes were damaged by the debris, but everyone walked away, survivors of 7,600 pounds of explosives dropped directly on their heads by the U.S. Air Force.